BoundaryML/baml/README.md

 }
 ```

-BAML compiles to fully typed Python and TypeScript.
+**BAML compiles to fully typed Python and TypeScript**.
 No matter how you change the prompt, or the LLM model, or fail-overs, the python code doesn’t change — unless you change your AI function’s signature.

 ```python
 # app.py